harveybland/brighthr-documents/README.md

 - It would have been beneficial to create separate branches for each feature added.
 - Considered using queryParams to show the modal on the server side
 - Refactor the sort function to be reusable function for components.
+- Document animations breaking modal: I would change how the modal is working.
+Commented out the animation code for now.